 Force them to make Mistakes

 Opponents get frustrated when you keep breaking their plans with unexpected moves.

 Especially when players become emotional, they make mistakes.
 Exploit this as much as possible when it happens.
 Also, their egos can make them distracted from their original plans.

 Again surprise your opponent to disrupt his plans.

 Think to abandon your continent and instead invade his.
-This move will again disorient him and he will be one step behind you and constantly have to responding to your moves.
+This move will again disorient him, and he will be one step behind you and always have to respond to your movements.

 To take the initiative is many times the key to success because every time he must think about a new situation, about a counter and a new plan.

-In Risk aggressive players want to dominate and diplomacy won't help.
-Don't worry about such opponents because what really matters is who actually controls the game.
+In Risk aggressive players want to dominate, and diplomacy won't help.
+Don't worry about such opponents because what truly matters is who actually controls the game.

 A very aggressive player doesn't end up having many allies or friends.
 Behind the scene, try to make allies with his other enemies and plan an action to undermine the aggressive player.